jimmyers747/public/REST-API-Simplified.md

 ---
 ## API Basics
 - Loosely modeled after the [Geist API](http://releases.geist.local/documentation/api/latest/geist_api_public.html)
+- Some requests, typically those of long duration, are processed asynchronously.
+The initial HTTP response will be `202 Accepted`, and a task ID will be provided to allow monitoring of the task using the [/task](#uri---task) resource.
+Only a few requests are expected to be processed asynchronously, however it is desirable for the client to be able to dynamically handle a 202 status code in for most resources.
+  Obvious exceptions include the [/task](#uri---task) resource.
 - Virtually every request is a POST
     - We may eventually translate a GET request into an implied body with nothing but: `"cmd" : "get"`.
     - POST input body